-The support required with medicines was assessed, agreed and provided to people.
+People received their medicines safely in the way prescribed for them.
 Infection control measures were in place to prevent cross infection.
 Staff were suitably recruited.
 Staffing levels were flexible to enable the service to provide a bespoke service to people to meet their needs.

 People were supported by staff who completed an induction, training and were supervised.
 The support required by people with health and nutritional needs was identified and provided.
-People were supported to have maximum choice and control of their lives and staff supported them in the least restrictive way possible and in their best interests; the policies and systems in the service supported this practice.

-A relative said all the staff were kind and caring.
+All relatives agreed that the staff were kind and caring.
 Their privacy and independence were promoted.
 Systems were in place to deal with concerns and complaints.
 This enabled people to raise concerns about their care if they needed to.